tianyuli12/tianyuli12.github.io/misc.md

 I have played for over 15 years(from 5 years old).

 ### Games
-Especially rhythm games, such as OSU!Mania(quited), Deemo, Rythm Master.
-Other games like LOL, and Genshin Impact.
+Especially rhythm games, such as OSU! (quit).